 Dr. Anita Ory, Public Affairs Manager - Sustainability (Wienerberger)

-The Belgian Building Material Producers Association (BMP-PMC) is convinced that the time is right to invest in the preparation of LCAs and EPDs for building materials on the Belgian market.
-BMP-PMC wants to ensure that as many manufacturers as possible are represented in the Belgian EPD database.
-Therefore, BMP-PMC establishes the EPD Support Program together with VITO/EnergyVille, offering affordable B-EPDs of construction products for manufacturers and sector organizations.
+EnergyVille/VITO is convinced that the time is right to invest in the preparation of LCAs and EPDs for building materials on the Belgian market and wants to ensure that as many manufacturers as possible are represented in the Belgian EPD database.
+Therefore, EnergyVille/VITO establishes the B-EPD Support Program, offering affordable B-EPDs of construction products for manufacturers and sector organizations.
+This B-EPD Support Program is eligible for the “KMO-portefeuille” (SME support), and the first 10 SMEs who sign up for the program in 2020 receive an extra discount!!

 Carry Peeters, R&D Director (SVK)